 Critical parenting is when parents are overly critical towards their children.
 Offering constructive criticism is one thing, but a critical parent is one who is never satisfied with what their kid does.
 A critical parent may ignore their child when the child does succeed in doing something, but then go off with one little misstep.

 Children of critical parents may end up having a hard time recognizing emotions, and they may live a life where they're worried they have to walk on eggshells.
-As a parent, it's important that you don't be overly critical to your child.
+As a parent, it's important that you aren’t overly critical to your child.

 What defines a toxic parent?